 Scientists have compiled a record of snowfall in Antarctica dating back the last 200 years.

-A new study of snowfall in Antarctica headed by Dr Liz Thomas shows there has been a significant increase in precipitation over the 2017 period of up to 10%.
+A 2018 study of snowfall in Antarctica headed by Dr Liz Thomas shows there has been a significant increase in precipitation over the 2017 period of up to 10%.

 It has been reported that an additional 272 billion tonnes of snow fell on Antarctica annually, between 2001-2010 in comparison to that recorded in ice samples between 1801-1810.